Projects

 A construction site close to Yonge and Eglinton intersection

-Decarbonizing the University of Toronto community
+Decarbonizing the University of Toronto Community

 Research Objectives